THE COLLECTION

 The Chesterwood collections also include furnishings of the house and studio, such as European and American furniture, textiles such as rugs, curtains, and bed coverings, and decorative arts objects—place settings, silver, glass, knick-knacks, table-top sculpture, and even a brass menorah.
 The objects span six centuries and give insight to the family’s taste and lifestyle.

-THE CHESTERWOOD PERMANENT COLLECTIONS GALLERY
+CHESTERWOOD COLLECTIONS GALLERY

-Thanks to a generous grant from the Henry Luce Foundation, this former storage area and resource room has been transformed into a climate-controlled, state-of-the art exhibition space.
+With the support of a generous grant from the Henry Luce Foundation, this former storage area and resource room has been transformed into a climate-controlled, state-of-the art exhibition space.
 The gallery features approximately 150 rarely exhibited objects from Chesterwood’s collection, including paintings; completed works in plaster, marble, and bronze; and models created as preliminary studies for larger public commissions.
 This installation is designed to illuminate the development of Daniel Chester French’s work over time and to provide a window into the artist’s working methods, techniques, and creative processes.

 The works are presented in chronological order, beginning on the left wall with highlights from the first half of French’s career: portrait reliefs of his two older sisters, the Minute Man, a bronze cast of the Head of Mourning Victory from the Melvin Memorial (Concord, MA), and a plaster maquette of the standing Abraham Lincoln for the Nebraska State Capitol.
 The opposite side of the gallery usually features numerous works from the second half of the artist’s career, including the bronze working model of the Spirit of Life (Saratoga Springs, NY); many of these models are currently on loan to the traveling exhibition, Monuments and Myths: The America of Sculptors Augustus Saint-Gaudens and Daniel Chester French (2023–25).
 Replacing the works on loan are additional objects from Chesterwood’s collection, such as Diana by Augustus Saint-Gaudens.